Ep.67: Essential Oils for Abundant Living with Dr. Eric Zielinski

 Watch his 10-Part Video Masterclass on Essential Oils: HERE

-I like the name Vibe better so we are changing the podcast to be called Vibe.
-I hope you’re going to like the new look and the new intro, but today is a great day to start that because you know if you read the book Vibe that I have a whole section in there about high vibration medicine and how we have, in the last few generations, started to look to chemicals as our medicine and they always lower vibration.
+I like the name Vibe better, so we are changing the podcast to be called Vibe.
+I hope you’re going to like the new look and the new intro.
+Today is a great day to start that, because you know, if you read the book Vibe, that I have a whole section in there about high vibration medicine and how we have, in the last few generations, started to look to chemicals as our medicine, and they always lower vibration.
 They always have negative health consequences.
-Whereas in the last few decades scientists have found the most powerful healing part of plants found in the flowers, in the stems and the stalks, different parts of the plant where the essential oil is.
+Whereas in the last few decades scientists have found the most powerful healing part of plants in the flowers, in the stems and the stalks, in different parts of the plant – where the essential oil is.

-Dr. Eric Zielinski is absolutely amazing and he is about to come out with a book that is going to take the world by storm.
+Dr. Eric Zielinski is absolutely amazing ,and he is about to come out with a book that is going to take the world by storm.
 He has millions of people following him.
 He has five million people on his website every year.
-He came out a few years ago brand neutral.
+He came out a few years ago, brand Neutral.
 He isn’t out there selling one of the big essential oil network marketing companies.
 He’s out there completely neutral, educating people.

 You can’t have a conversation with Dr Z without references to his deep, abiding faith.
 He is a biblical health educator.
 This matters to him.
-I have a feeling he’s going to tell me, when I finally let him talk here in a second, that he wishes his second career would be to be on the stage, but his site has really become the number one source out there in the internet for biblical health and again, non-branded essential oils education.
+I have a feeling he’s going to tell me, when I finally let him talk here in a second, that he wishes his second career would be to be on the stage, but his site has really become the number one source out there in the internet for biblical health and, again, non-branded essential oils education.

 Robyn: Well, I have been waiting for this interview for a very long time.
 I’ve been very excited about your book coming out.
-I have a review copy in my hands and I think that nobody’s been out there doing anything non-branded.
-I really trust whatever you say because I know how much time and effort you’ve put into educating yourself.
+I have a review copy in my hands, and I think that nobody’s been out there doing anything non-branded.
+I really trust whatever you say, because I know how much time and effort you’ve put into educating yourself.
 You’ve gotten some certifications and you’ve gone beyond just self-education, haven’t you, in becoming a true aroma therapist, yes?

 I was just the investigative journalist.
-I was just the interviewer and people came to me, thousands, Robyn, thousands.
-I literally read 4,500 comments and emails and people kept on saying, “Dr Z, help.
+I was just the interviewer; but people came to me, thousands, Robyn, thousands.
+I literally read 4,500 comments and emails, and people kept on saying, “Dr Z, help.
 I need advice.
 What do I do?”

-And I actually went to aroma therapy school and traditional aroma therapy school, and I’m really glad I did because I’ve changed almost all of my articles on my website because I’ve had to update a lot of stuff and because I didn’t realize, being a researcher and a clinical aroma therapist, there’s two different worlds and there’s actually a huge chasm between the two.
-I’m just very blessed and very fortunate to have kind of one foot in the multi-level marketing world, one foot in the aroma therapy world, one foot in the research world, one foot with you in the influencer world and health world, and I’m just kind of like without a home, just educating and helping everyone and it’s a really interesting place to be.
+And I actually went to aroma therapy school, traditional aroma therapy school, and I’m really glad I did, because I’ve changed almost all of my articles on my website.
+I’ve had to update a lot of stuff and I didn’t realize, being a researcher and a clinical aroma therapist, there’s two different worlds, and there’s actually a huge chasm between the two.
+I’m just very blessed and very fortunate to have kind of one foot in the multi-level marketing world, one foot in the aroma therapy world, one foot in the research world, one foot with you in the influencer world and health world.
+I’m kind of without a home, just educating and helping everyone, and it’s a really interesting place to be.